 The most important rule of the road concerns which side to drive on.
 A large proportion of accidents in the world happen for this reason, with more and more people choosing car hire as the way to navigate a foreign country.
-Famously actor Matthew Broderick was involved in a bad collision when driving in Ireland because he forgot that they drive on the opposite side of the road.
+Famously actor Matthew Broderick was involved in a bad collision when renting a car in Ireland because he forgot that they drive on the opposite side of the road.

 About two thirds of the countries in the world drive on the right including the USA, China and Russia.
 Canada used to drive on the left but changed to the right to make border crossings with the United States of America more manageable.